 \section{Introduction}

+Let $k$ be a field and let $X$ be an irreducible variety over $k$.
+The study of rational points $X(k)$ is deep and well-established.
+By contrast, much less has been written about solvable points on varieties, i.e., points $X(k^{\Sol})$, where $k^{\Sol}/k$ is a solvable closure.
+For example, if $k=\Qb$, consider the following. \begin{question} Does every irreducible variety $X$ over $\Qb$ admit a dense collection of solvable points? \end{question} Note that there are no local obstructions to solvable points, because the absolute Galois group of $\Qb_p$ is pro-solvable.
+Moreover, because $\Qb^{\Sol}$ has cohomological dimension $1$, the known global cohomological obstructions, e.g., Brauer--Manin, vanish, and we find ourselves in a situation where the answer to Question~\ref{q:innocuous} could be, for all we know, ``Yes.''

+Since the turn of this century, a small number of papers, beginning with work of P\'al \cite{Pal2004}, have been written on this subject, showing that the answer is ``yes'' for varieties whose geometry is sufficiently simple.
+The deepest of these results are due to \c{C}iperiani-Wiles \cite{CiperianiWiles2008}, who use modularity and systems of Heegner points to show that smooth genus $1$ curves over $\Qb$ satisfying mild assumptions have a solvable point.
+Others have considered the analogous question over arbitrary fields; e.g., Wooley \cite{Wooley2016} applies a ``diagonalization'' method introduced by Brauer \cite{Brauer1945} to show that when the degree of a hypersurface is small relative to its dimension, then the answer is yes.
+Unfortunately, the bounds on the dimension that Wooley achieves are enormous.

-In \cite{Sylvester1887}, Sylvester describes a process for obtaining solutions to systems of homogeneous equations in terms of polynomials of lower degrees, towards the problem of bounding the number of variables needed to guarantee such solutions exist.
-This ``method of obliteration'' is remarkably general, yet appears to have been largely forgotten in modern sources: see \cite{Heberle2021} for a hands-on introduction and \cite{HeberleSutherland2023} for a treatment in terms of polar cones that we generalize here.
+In this paper, we consider a method due to Sylvester \cite{Sylvester1887} for obtaining solutions to systems of homogeneous equations in terms of polynomials of lower degrees if the number of variables in the system is sufficiently large.
+Sylvester's ``method of obliteration'' is remarkably general, yet appears to have been largely forgotten in modern sources: see \cite{Heberle2021} for a hands-on introduction, and \cite{HeberleSutherland2023} for a treatment in terms of polar cones that we generalize here.